 You should also read the article by Zach Arias to get a very good overview.

 - The XQ1 and XQ2 are the pocket-sized point-and-shoot cameras.
 Programming is very similar to the rest of the X-Series cameras.
 I believe the only difference is that the XQ2 is faster.
+Unfortunately, these were discontinued probably due to the collapse of the point-and-shoot market due to smartphones.

 - The X10/20/30 have the same sensor as the XQ models, but have more controls and is larger (comparison).
 The lens is not interchangeable, but is sharp.
+(Discontinued, but can still be found used.)

 - The X-A and X-M are your starter interchangeable cameras.
 They don’t have viewfinders.
 The X-A doesn’t use the magic Fuji X-Trans sensor, but it does have Fuji’s wonderful programming.
+(X-M1 is discontinued probably for product streamlining.)

 - The X-T‘s have their viewfinders above the lens (traditional DSLR design) instead of on the left (rangefinder design).
 Here is a comparison.
 This makes no difference to me, but is important to some other people.
 The X-T1 accepts the fastest SD card currently on the market.
 The idea for this is to replace the need for huge buffers in the camera with SD cards that can write the files faster off the buffer.